COSC3020/theoretical-sorting-JingtianWang-28/README.md

 Based on the known information of the current algorithm, any general sorting requires at least nlogn information to distinguish the sorting of n elements in the worst case, so at least omega(nlogn) comparisons are required.

-In summary, unless it is sorting for a specific situation, this algorithm may be wrong
+In summary, unless it is best case time complexity, this algorithm may be wrong

 ###
 Source:https://en.wikipedia.org/wiki/Sorting_algorithm